wombleton/gitlaw-nz/acts/I/Insurance Intermediaries Act 1994.md

     *   (d) otherwise in accordance with regulations made under this Act.

-    (6) Every broker commits an offence who, without reasonable excuse, fails to comply with this section and is liable on summary conviction,---
+    (6) Every broker commits an offence who, without reasonable excuse, fails to comply with this section and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $20,000\.

     Compare: Insurance (Agents and Brokers) Act 1984 s 26(1) (Aust)

+    Section 14(6): amended, on 1 July 2013, by [section 413][28] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 Investment of broking money

-*   (1) Subject to subsection (2), money in an insurance broking client account may be invested in accordance with the provisions of the [Trustee Act 1956][28] as to the investment of trust funds, except that no money may be invested in equity securities within the meaning of that term in [section 2][29] of the Securities Act 1978\.
+*   (1) Subject to subsection (2), money in an insurance broking client account may be invested in accordance with the provisions of the [Trustee Act 1956][29] as to the investment of trust funds, except that no money may be invested in equity securities within the meaning of that term in [section 2][30] of the Securities Act 1978\.

     (2) No money paid by or on behalf of an insured by way of premium in connection with a contract of insurance that is to be arranged or effected shall be invested until the risk to which the contract relates is accepted by or on behalf of the insurer.